Module Structure¶

 This module structure reduces coupling between libraries and increases cohesion within modules, which are two

-modules can change and be modified without impacting any
+desired attributes in a modularized codebase. :impl modules can change and be modified without impacting any

 other library.
-Our build dependency graph stays flat and all :impl
+Our build dependency graph stays flat and all :impl modules can be compiled and assembled in

 parallel.

-module split is recommended whenever dependency inversion is needed for code, because of
+The :public / :impl module split is recommended whenever dependency inversion is needed for code, because of

 all the benefits mentioned above.
 The split becomes more natural over time and the benefit increases.
 Rare